datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 ### Explanatory Plots

-These are data displays that aim to communicate insights to others.
+These are data displays that aim to **communicate insights to others**.
 These are plots that you spend a lot of time making sure they're easily interpretable by an audience.
 General characteristics of explanatory plots:

 * They take a while to make.
 * There are only a few of these for each project.